Everyday Email Etiquette Improvements for the New Year

 Check Your Folders

 Check your junk or trash folder to see if any emails landed there by mistake before sending off follow-ups or emails insinuating a lack of response.
-Adding expected email addresses to your whitelist/approved senders should become a habit.
+Adding expected email addresses to your whitelist or approved senders should become a habit.

 Gratitude is Contagious

-When you make a point of thanking those who help you via email, the relationship is strengthened.
+The relationship is strengthened when you make a point of thanking those who help you via email.
 Whether it be a website, blog, discussion board, or friendly Netizen who answers your questions, a “Thank You!” will never be unappreciated.
-Always let others know their efforts on your behalf are truly valued.
+Always let others know their efforts on your behalf are genuinely valued.

 Hindering or Helping?

 It is your choice how to use technology.
 That choice will hinder or help your communications.
-How about keeping these suggested improvements in mind when it comes to your day-to-day email activities?
+How about keeping these suggested improvements in mind regarding your day-to-day email activities?